-Mitigation Program costs for FY 2017-2018 totaled approximately \$2.35 million including direct personnel expenses, operating costs, project expenditures, capital equipment, and fixed asset purchases.
+Mitigation Program costs for FY 2018-2019 totaled approximately \$4.63 million including direct personnel expenses, operating costs, project expenditures, capital equipment, and fixed asset purchases.
 The annual cost of mitigation efforts varies because several mitigation measures are weather dependent.
-Expenditures in FY 2017-2018 were \$0.18 million higher than the prior fiscal year due to increases in Mitigation Program costs.
-However, the overall costs have remained constant (average of \$2.30 million per year) for last five years.
+Expenditures in FY 2018-2019 were \$2.28 million higher than the prior fiscal year due to increases in Mitigation Program costs related to San Carlos Restoration Project and the Sleepy Hollow Intake project.
+However, the overall costs have remained constant (average of \$2.69 million per year) for the last five years.
 In the past, expenditures had trended upward due to expenditures for the Aquifer Storage Recovery (ASR) Project.
 ASR Project costs are no longer captured under Mitigation Program Costs.
-FY 2015-2016 expenditures were \$2.27 million; and FY 2016-2017 expenditures were \$2.17 million.
+FY 2016-2017 expenditures were \$2.17 million; and FY 2017-2018 expenditures were \$2.35 million.